hypertiny/tito-blog/_posts/2013-08-01-introducing-tito's-founding-customers.markdown

 ## Nordic Ruby

 As with most of the events that grace our Founding Roster, Nordic Ruby has been hailed as one of the most innovative and inspiring events for the past three years.
+[CJ](https://twitter.com/cjse) & [Lilly](https://twitter.com/lilly) Kilhbom, along with [the team at eLabs](http://elabs.se), took the best elements of their favourite events, and combined them to make something new and exciting.
 [Nordic Ruby](http://nordicruby.org/) is the conference that originally (to me) emphasized conversations over Q&A, long, frequent breaks, and talks that went way beyond the central theme to leave attendees inspired and energised in a holistic as well as technical way.
 Only fitting for a Ruby conference that's been held in a Japanese spa for the past two years.

 ## LXJS